AzizHamad03/AgenticAI/readme.md

 Make sure PostgreSQL is installed and running.

-Create the database specified in your `.env` file and then run:
+Create the PostgreSQL database specified in your `.env` file, then apply the Django migrations:

 ```bash
 python manage.py makemigrations